In this article, Canstar Blue discusses everything you need to know to find a great deal on electricity in the ACT.

 EnergyAustralia

-EnergyAustralia has two market offers and one standard plan available to ACT customers – Flexi Plan, Balance Plan Home and Basic Home: Flexi Plan features a guaranteed discount off usage and supply charge for 12 months, while Balance Plan Home also offer a 12-month benefit period but comes without a discount.
-Its last plan is a basic offer with average prices.
+EnergyAustralia has three market offers and one standard plan available to ACT customers – Flexi Plan, Rate Fix Plan and its Balance Plan Home.
+The Flexi Plan features a guaranteed discount off usage and supply charge for 12 months, while Balance Plan Home also offers a 12-month benefit period but comes without a discount.

 Energy Locals